sensebox/openSenseMap-API/README.md

 See [`CHANGELOG.md`](CHANGELOG.md)

 #### Releasing a new version
-On each commit, [Travis CI](https://travis-ci.org/sensebox/node-sketch-templater) builds and tests the package with this [`.travis.yml`](.travis.yml).
-If the commit has a Git tag, a new version of the package will be published to npm through travis.

 To create a new version, use `npm version`.
 1. Document your changes in [`CHANGELOG.md`](CHANGELOG.md).
 Do not `git add` the file.
 1. Run `npm version [ major | minor | patch ] -m "[v%s] Your commit message"`